oneforawe/config-repo/setup/remote-machine-setup/README.md

   To see the current shell: `echo $0`
   To see the available shells: `cat /etc/shells`
   To see which `zsh` is called when executed: `which zsh`
-  To change the default login shell to zsh: `chsh --shell /bin/zsh`
+  To change the default login shell to zsh: `chsh --shell /bin/zsh` (or `sudo chsh --shell /bin/zsh "$USER"` if necessary)